jarabum/wallpaper_changer/README.md

 1. Set predetermined wallpapers
 2. Set custom wallpaper from path to image
 3. Create wallpaper slideshow
+4. Set video wallpaper
 more coming soon :)

+# Support

+Only 1 monitor support in video wallpapers
+Only windows, linux not tested

 # Installation

-1. Clone this repo.
+1. Clone this repo
 2. Install Python
-3. If needed install ctypes, os, tkinter with pip.
+3. Run "pip install -r requirements.txt"
+4. Make sure that you have VLC installed on your computer
-4. Run main.py
+5. Run main.py

 # Usage